chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 **Liquidation processes** vary by exchange but typically follow a structured approach.
 When account equity falls below maintenance margin requirements (calculated using **mark price**, not last trade price), the exchange begins position reduction through market orders or incremental liquidation steps.

 If liquidations create losses beyond available account equity, exchanges use **insurance funds** to absorb shortfalls.
 In extreme cases, **auto-deleveraging (ADL)** transfers losses to opposing traders based on profit-and-risk rankings.
-(See venue docs: [Bybit](https://www.bybit.com/en/help-center/), [Binance](https://www.binance.com/en/support/faq))

 **Liquidity cascades** represent systemic risks where forced buying or selling pushes prices through thin order books, triggering additional liquidations and stop-losses in self-reinforcing cycles.
 These events typically resolve with restored liquidity but feature persistently wider spreads and elevated funding rate dispersion.